Journalism

 will also be influenced by this kind of journalistic reporting.
 So, both from the journalist's and the viewer's perspectives, a lack of equilibrium between an objective

-and a subjective and humanist approach will undermine a realistic journalism
+and a subjective and humanist approach will undermine a realistic journalism.

-of view by saying that we live in uncertain times and justify today's mainstream
+You might object to my point of view by saying that we live in uncertain times

-journalism.
-Then, I would answer that the truth behind unjust and especially
+and justify today's mainstream journalism.
+Then, I would answer that the truth

-reporting tainted by negativity tends to elicit this kind of response both from
+behind reporting tainted by negativity tends to elicit this kind of response both from

 politicians and neo-strategists who are more intent in statistical "certainties"

-eventually approach us to the scientific threshold of objectivity in the future.
+bring us closer us to the scientific threshold of objectivity in the future.

 Comments